dojo/docs/dijit/Tree.rst

 -----------
 Although not required, usually the model interfaces with a dojo.data store.

-There can be many different types of stores, such as stores that work from XML vs. stores that work from JSON, stores that execute on the client vs. stores that pass through to the server, stores that load data as it's needed or stores that load all the data on initialization, etc.  All the stores, though, have the same API, so they can be connected to with either `TreeStoreModel <dijit/tree/TreeStoreModel>`_ or `ForestStoreModel <dijit/tree/ForestStoreModel>`_, depending on whether there is a single or multiple top level item in the store.
+There can be many different types of stores, such as stores that work from XML vs. stores that work from JSON, stores that execute on the client vs. stores that pass through to the server, stores that load data as it's needed or stores that load all the data on initialization, etc.  All the stores, though, have the same API, so they can be connected to with either :ref:`TreeStoreModel <dijit/tree/TreeStoreModel>` or :ref:`ForestStoreModel <dijit/tree/ForestStoreModel>`, depending on whether there is a single or multiple top level item in the store.

 One might wonder why Tree doesn't interface directly with a dojo.data store.
 There are a number of reasons: